-The Academy has a negative unrestricted net position of \$7,972,935 which is a result of the Academy's participation in PERA.
-Management anticipates that the unrestricted net position will become positive as the State of Colorado and PERA continue to work to fully fund the pension.
+The Academy has a deficit net position of \$5,211,060 at June 30, 2024, which is a result of the Academy's participation in PERA.

 Fund Balance Classification - The governmental fund financial statements present fund balances based on classifications that comprise a hierarchy that is based primarily on the extent to which the Academy is bound to honor constraints on the specific purposes for which amounts in the respective governmental fund can be spent.
 The classifications used in the governmental fund financial statements are as follows: